peshkov - stock.adobe.com

 Digital signatures vs. digital certificates

 Digital certificates contain the public key, information about its owner, expiration dates and the digital signature of the certificate issuer.
 A digital certificate is issued by a trusted third party called a certificate authority, such as GlobalSign or DigiCert.
-When choosing a digital certificate, it is critical to be aware of the expiration date, as well as how to renew expired certificates.
+When choosing a digital certificate, be aware of the expiration date, as well as how to renew expired certificates.